Lymphatic drainage Therapy FAQ

 If you have special pillows or bolsters you use at home please feel free to bring them in to your appointment.

-Yes, many cancer patients find LDT to be very helpful in managing symptoms of both the disease and treatments, but it is important to check with your doctor if you have an active case of cancer before scheduling.
+• Yes, many cancer patients find MLD to be very helpful in managing symptoms of both the disease and treatments, but it is important to check with your doctor if you have an active case of cancer before scheduling.

-LDT can stimulate your body to process the chemotherapy drugs at a faster rate.
-Given that some chemotherapy doses are very specifically measured we will need to ensure that LDT will not conflict with your chemotherapy treatments.
-For example, you may take chemo every three weeks, in which case your doctor may advise that you only receive LDT during the two weeks you do not have chemotherapy.
+MLD can stimulate your body to process the chemotherapy drugs at a faster rate.
+Given that some chemotherapy doses are very specifically measured we will need to ensure that MLD will not conflict with your chemotherapy treatments.
+For example, you may take chemo every three weeks, in which case your doctor may advise that you only receive MLD during the two weeks you do not have chemotherapy.